 Note, all other insects listed other than Horn and possibly Cluster Flies are not suitable hosts for Fly Predators and therefore Fly Predators will not help in their control.

 The first step is to identify the insect(s) that are plaguing you and your animals.
 With horses, the majority of your bothersome flies will likely be the House Fly (80%) and the biting Stable Fly (20%).
-When the fly is identified, then use the methods listed that focus on the prevention and control of that species.
+When the fly is identified, then use the methods listed that focus on the prevention and control of that species and others.
 This is important as different flies can come from dramatically different places.
 Preventing flies fixes the problem.
 Just going after the adult flies you see only affects 15% of the population, the rest will be there bothering you in a week or so.

 Using a preventive solution like Fly Predators or making the area less “fly friendly” requires that you treat the locations where the pest flies are reproducing.
 In almost all cases this is NOT where you see the adult flies that are bothering you or your animals.
 Often you will see the most flies in the barn but it’s highly likely that only a small percentage of those flies came from the barn.
 Instead they most likely came from the pasture, corrals, the manure pile, the neighbors animals, etc. If you’ve only been spraying, using traps, or baits you have to think differently when using prevention.

 It’s been said that every creature has its purpose.
 For flies their purpose is to decompose rotting organic matter such as manure, dead plants and animals.
 If you have an abundance of material needing decomposition, you get an abundance of flies.